Randomized reference models for temporal networks: Survey of applications of randomized reference models

 \subsection{Random walks}

 Random walks are some of the simplest and most studied dynamical processes on networks.
-On a temporal network, a random walk is defined by a walker, which is located at a node at time $t$, and can be re-located to the node's current neighbors in each timestep.
+On a temporal network, a random walk is defined by a walker, which is located at a node at time $t$, and can be re-located to one of the node's current neighbors in each timestep.
 The walker chooses the neighbor to which it jumps either at random or with a probability proportional some link weight.
-A central measure is here the \textit{mean-first passage time} (MFPT), defined as the average time taken by the random walker to arrive for the first time at a given node, starting from some initial position in the network.
-Another important measure is the \textit{coverage} defined as the number of different vertices that have been visited by the walker up to time $t$.